 Will Your SMB Survive the Unexpected?

 As teens, one of my brothers and I borrowed our oldest brother’s canoe when he wasn’t around to ask.
 We took it to a creek a few towns over just after the Spring thaw.
 The creek was at flood stage that time of year, but we were proud of ourselves for holding our own in some decent whitewater.
-When we came to a calm place we figured we could relax a bit.
+When we came to a calm place, we figured we could relax a bit.
 It was next to an old building, but we didn’t stop to wonder why anyone would put a pond right up against a building.
 Maybe they wanted to fish right out their kitchen window?
+It also didn’t enter our minds to wonder how there could be a still pond in the middle of a roaring creek…

 Some of you have an inkling of what’s coming, right?